samifahim07/Twitter-Sentiment-Analysis-using-Machine-Learning/README.md

-# Twitter Sentiment Analysis using Machine Learning
+# Twitter Sentiment Analysis using NLP

 A Machine Learning project that classifies Twitter posts into different sentiment categories using Natural Language Processing (NLP) techniques.